 What is Transmission System in Automobile?

 The word transmission means that the transfer of something from one place to another.
 Similarly, the Transmission system is one of the useful systems in the Automobile vehicle where the engine power or kinetic energy (that developed by the engine) is transmitted to the driving wheels.
-A Transmission system is an interconnected system of many devices and the series of the transmission system is as follows
+It is an interconnected system of many devices and the series of the transmission system is as follows

-Now, let us start read about the parts of an automobile clutch, working principle, types of clutches, working, and their advantages.
+Now, let us start read about the parts, working principle, types of clutches, working, and their advantages.